 Children and COVID-19

 Based on available evidence, children do not appear to be at higher risk for COVID-19 than adults.
 While some children and infants have been sick with COVID-19, adults make up most of the known cases to date.
-According to CDC, it’s not known yet whether some children may be at higher risk for severe illness, for example, children with underlying medical conditions and special healthcare needs.
+Babies under 1 year old and children with underlying medical conditions, regardless of age, might be more likely to have severe illness from COVID-19.

 NASPGHAN Celiac Special Interest Group Statement on Pediatric Celiac Disease and COVID-19